Mitigation Assistance Funding Sources

 Hazard Mitigation Grant Program (HMGP) - A federal program that assists communities implement hazard mitigation measures following a Presidential major disaster declaration.

-Residential Construction Mitigation Program (RCMP) - A Florida program created to support hurricane research, mobile home tie-downs and to improve the wind resistance of residences.
+Hurricane Loss Mitigation Program (HLMP) - A Florida program created to support hurricane research, mobile home tie-downs and to mitigate recurring issues in residences.
 The program is provided annually under a Request for Proposal (RFP) to eligible proposers which include governmental entities, nonprofit organizations, and qualified for-profit organizations; individual homeowners are ineligible to apply.